 These simulations allow students to experience high-pressure scenarios, such as handling a cardiac arrest patient without any real-world consequences.

-Challenges of Large Language Models in Healthcare
+Challenges of LLMs in healthcare

 Accuracy and reliability